EarthscaleClient

 list[DatasetLabel] | None

-Optional attributes as key-value pairs.
+Optional.
+User-defined tags as key-value pairs.

 None